 Complex integration requirements: External data sources, sophisticated identity providers

-Advanced business logic: Policies requiring loops, recursion, complex data manipulation
+Advanced business logic: Policies requiring dynamic logic and external data

 Team has policy expertise: Comfortable with 30-40 hour Rego learning investment